Ted Baker to close all remaining shops this week putting 500 jobs at risk

 The brand is currently still sold through department stores and retailers such as John Lewis and House of Fraser.

-Its difficulties began in 2019 after its founder faced claims of inappropriate conduct, which he denied, with his successor Lindsay Page and chairman David Bernstein resigning the following year after a profit warning.
+Its difficulties began in 2019 after its founder faced claims of inappropriate conduct, which he denied, with his successor Lindsay Page and chair David Bernstein resigning the following year after a profit warning.

 The company was delisted from the London stock market in 2022 with NODL partly blaming the process on damage done during a partnership with Dutch company AARC Group and the “significant level of arrears” that had built up during the association.